prove-ai/observability-pipeline/docs/guides/configuration-reference.md

 ### 3. Connectors: Spanmetrics (Traces → Metrics)

-**Purpose:** The heart of the pipeline - converts OpenTelemetry spans into Prometheus metrics.
+**Purpose:** The central component of the pipeline - converts OpenTelemetry spans into Prometheus metrics.

 **What You Get:**